ORCID/public-data-sync/README.md

 + Who can use the data sync process?

 The data sync process is available to ORCID Premium members.
-If you are unsure of your organization's membership status contact [support@orcid.org](mailto:support@orcid.org)
+If you are unsure of your organization's membership status contact [support@orcid.org](mailto:support@orcid.org).
+Everyone is welcome to use the free [ORCID Public Data File](https://orcid.org/content/download-file).

 + How long does the data sync process takes?

 That will depend on you hardware configuration and the bandwidth you have, however, the process could be faster by increasing the [number of concurrent elements](http://docs.aws.amazon.com/cli/latest/topic/s3-config.html) synced at the same time.

++ Can I get sync files in other formats?

+We only offer the sycn files in ORCID XML using the [2.0 schema](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/record_2.0).
+If you are working with JSON, you may want to consider using the [ORCID Converstion Utility](https://github.com/ORCID/orcid-conversion-lib)

++ Are there other options for tracking changes to ORCID records?

+   * Premium members can [set up webhooks](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/tutorial/webhooks.md) to get notifications when specific records they are watching are updated.
+   * A [Lambda file](http://74804fb637bd8e2fba5b-e0a029c2f87486cddec3b416996a6057.r3.cf1.rackcdn.com/last_modified.csv.tar) is available listing the last time each ORCID record was modified, modified records can then be called using the API to see what changes were made.
+   * Depending on your use case, you may be able to query the [ORCID API](https://github.com/ORCID/ORCID-Source/tree/master/orcid-api-web).
+Contact support@orcid.org for help with using the API with your use case.